Infleqtion/qLDPC/README.md

 ### macOS

 If you use macOS you may need to install `cvxpy` manually by following the instructions [here](https://www.cvxpy.org/install/) before installing `qLDPC`.
-If you use `conda` to manage your python environment, you can obtain `cvxpy` simply by running `conda install -c conda-forge cvxpy`.
+If you use `conda` to manage your python environment, you can obtain `cvxpy` by running `conda install -c conda-forge cvxpy`.

+### GAP

+Some features in `qLDPC` require the computer algebra system [GAP](https://www.gap-system.org/)/[GUAVA].
+If you use `conda` to manage your python environment, you can obtain `gap` by running `conda install -c conda-forge gap-defaults`.

 ## 🚀 Features